since1968/ua-artificer-gunsmith/specialist.markdown

 #### Dueling

 When you are wielding a melee weapon in one hand and no other weapons, you gain a +2 bonus to damage rolls with that weapon.

-#### Great Weapon Fighting

-When you roll a 1 or a 2 on a damage die for an attack you make with a melee weapon that you are wielding with two hands, you can reroll the die and must use the new roll, even if the new roll is a 1 or a 2.
-The weapon must have the two-handed or versatile property for you to gain this benefit.

 #### Unarmed Fighting